ifiokjr/ads/README.md

 ```
 var settings = {
     gdm: {
+        exclude: false, // can be an array of urls for pages to exclude gdm script from

         flexId: '00000', // an alphanumeric string -- REQUIRED

         completionId: '', // the genie completion id -- REQUIRED

+        journeyCode: '', // Genie Journey Code -- REQUIRED

+        segmentIds: [1,2], // Genie Segment ids

         orderId: {
             selector: '#orderId', // A jQuery Selector for the order ID from the completion page -- REQUIRED (will default to timestamp if left blank)
             mask: 'number', // string from selection of [number, all, capitals]-- OPTIONAL